ningbogao/fast-style-transfer/README.md

+## This branch has modified a problem when you do Video Stylization!
+see evaluate.py file and verify it with lengstrom/fast-style-transfer

 ## Fast Style Transfer in [TensorFlow](https://github.com/tensorflow/tensorflow)

 Add styles from famous paintings to any photo in a fraction of a second!
 [You can even style videos!](#video-stylization)